Introduction

 The main idea of the film is that the sighting of Earth Two broke the synchronicity of events between the two Earths – this is the Broken Mirror Theory.
 Of course, it’s a completely fictitious theory, but I thought it was snappy.
 They even had a real astrophysicist discussing it on TV during one the movie scenes, which I thought was a nice touch.

 The disruption of synchronicity meant that the accident might not have occurred on Earth Two, so Rhoda gives her ticket to John to go on the journey to Earth Two in her place.
+A few months after John’s departure, Rhoda2 from Earth Two arrives on Earth One, perhaps to comfort Rhoda1 at John’s request.
+Based on what Rhoda2 is wearing, she probably didn’t endure the same vicissitudes as Rhoda1 and probably went on to become a successful astrophysicist.

-Also, had the synchronicity not be broken, it should have been John 2, and not Rhoda 2, showing up on Earth One.
+Also, had the synchronicity not be broken, it should have been John2, and not Rhoda2, showing up on Earth One.

 Finally, I briefly mentioned the possibility that Earth One may actually be Earth Two, the implications of which I’ll leave for the comments section.